valkyrix/Deep-Red-Framework/README.md

 # Deep-Red-Framework
+(need a new name since no 'deep learning')

-## Implementing Deep Learning techniques to construct a Red Teaming solution
+## Implementing Machine Learning techniques to construct a Red Teaming solution